ggchd947/site-new/content/archive.md

 **2025, March - Finished reading The Martyrdom of Polycarp**

 **2025, April - Finished reading A Complete Guide to The Divine Liturgy: A Step-by-Step Guide to the Orthodox Liturgy of Saint John Chrysostom**

+**2025, April - Finished reading How to Read the Holy Fathers: A Guide for Orthodox Christians**

+**2025, April - Finished reading No More Mr. Nice Guy**